 All of the above printers were suitable for ABS or PLA only.
-But if you’re looking for a resin printer, then the Elegoo Mars 2 Pro is the best.
+But if you’re looking for a resin printer, then the Elegoo Mars 2 Pro is a great affordable solution.

 The Mars 2 Pro comes with a 6.08 monochrome LCD with a 2K HD resolution.
 Tech mumbo-jumbo aside, this just means that the printer is faster, more efficient than regular RGB LCD resin printers.